klu-2200090125/JFSDHACK/README.md

-# Counseling Management System
+# Online Assignment submission and Grading System

-The Counseling Management System is a web application built with Java Spring Boot and MySQL database.
-It facilitates efficient student-counselor mapping, student appointment scheduling with counselors, and provides accessible communication channels.
-This README provides an overview of the project and information on how to use and deploy it.
+The Online Assignment Submission and Grading System is a web application developed using React, Spring Boot, and MySQL.
+It streamlines assignment submissions, grading processes, and dashboard access for admins, faculty, and students, enabling efficient management of courses, assignments, and grades.

 ## Features

-- Student-Counselor Mapping
+- Faculty-Counselor
-- Student Appointment Scheduling
+- Student Assignment Scheduling
 - Communication Channels Accessibility

 ## Technologies Used